Where We Work

 Since 1996 The Mountain Institute has worked in the world’s longest mountain range.
 Our inclusive approach bridges sustainable development, modern science and traditional knowledge.
 We help Andean communities become more resilient as they adapt to climate hange.
 As partners, we create more sustainable mountain economies while protecting ancient cultures and fragile ecosystems.

 Since the mid-1980s The Mountain Institute has worked in the world’s highest mountains, strengthening communities and helping them become more resilient in the face of climate change.
-From glacial lake monitoring and establishing protected areas to training farmers and restoring ancient monestaries, we have pioneered approaches in the Himalayas that have been used successfully in mountainous regions worldwide.
+From glacial lake monitoring and establishing protected areas to training farmers and restoring ancient monastaries, we have pioneered approaches in the Himalayas that have been adopted and used successfully in mountainous regions worldwide.

 In the Western USA we are working with indigenous peoples seeking to preserve ancient traditions while protecting their sacred land.
 Our collaborative approach enables productive relationships with government agencies and other stakeholders.
 We strive to integrate the perspectives of Native Americans while also reinvigorating traditional practices at culturally important sites.